adr/adr-manager/docs/evaluation/analysis/cleanData.md

 * Management
   * Medium: Generating automatically a concise report as pretty presentation (Participant ID: 2)
   * Medium: Searching for "Decisions" as well as within "Decisions" (Participant ID: 4)
-  * Easy: Implementing a field for vote (Participant ID: 7, 9)
+  * Easy: Implement a voting function for "Decision Outcome" (Participant ID: 7, 9)
   * Easy: Importing existing ADRs (Participant ID: 2)
   * Easy: Resetting content of a single file and repository (Participant ID: 8)
 * Support for different Workflows